2025 Solar Incentives Guide for New Hope, MN - Tax Credits & Rebates

 How much will a solar system save me annually on my electric bill in New Hope?

-Solar energy is a renewable energy source — by switching where you get your energy, you can help reduce the strain on our planet's resources.
-A solar system can also lower your home's CO2 emissions by 450 pounds annually, or roughly 9,000 pounds over 20 years.
+Solar energy is renewable — by changing where you get your energy, you help reduce the strain on our planet's resources.
+A solar system can also reduce your home's CO2 emissions by 450 pounds a year, or roughly 9,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.